Those who remained steadfast on Islam During the Apostasy Part 6

 NEXT⇒ Those who remained steadfast on Islam During the Apostasy Part 8

-[1] See his biography in al Isabah, 1/216, biography: 1042; Usd al Ghabah, 1/260.
+[1] See his biography in al Isabah, 1/216, Biography: 1042; Usd al Ghabah, 1/260.

 عبد القيس خير أهل المشرق اللهم اغفر لعبد القيس قالها ثلاثاً وبارك في ثمارهم

-[3] Surat Al ‘Imran: 144.
+[3] Surah Al ‘Imran: 144.

 [4] See the story in Hurub al Riddah, pg.
 194.

-[5] Al Tabari, 3/303; al Bidayah wa al Nihayah, 6/369.
+[5] Tarikh al Tabari, 3/303; al Bidayah wa al Nihayah, 6/369.

-[6] See his biography in al Isabah, 1/13-15 under number 2; and a part of his biography regarding his governance of Bahrain in al Tabaqat, 4/361.
+[6] See his biography in al Isabah, 1/13-15, under number 2; and a part of his biography regarding his governance of Bahrain in al Tabaqat, 4/361.

 [7] Hurub al Riddah, pg.
 196.